-This loaf is so perfect for gift giving, which is just what I did this past mother’s day.
+My Lemon Glazed Blueberry Loaf is so perfect for gift giving.
+That’s just what I did this past mother’s day.
 My mom, unlike me, has a sweet tooth.
-She loves her cookies and cakes; I prefer salty treats – don’t show me a bag of pretzels and expect me not to eat at least fifty of them!
+She loves her cookies and cakes; I prefer salty treats.
+Don’t show me a bag of pretzels and expect me not to eat at least fifty of them!

 - 2 teaspoons baking powder